 HighPeak Energy, Inc. Declares Quarterly Cash Dividend

-/EIN News/ -- FORT WORTH, Texas, Oct.
-11, 2022 (GLOBE NEWSWIRE) -- HighPeak Energy, Inc. (“HighPeak” or the “Company”) (NASDAQ: HPK) today announced that, on October 10, 2022, its Board of Directors approved a quarterly dividend of $0.025 per share of common stock outstanding.
+FORT WORTH, Texas, Oct.
+11, 2022 (GLOBE NEWSWIRE) -- HighPeak Energy, Inc. ("HighPeak" or the "Company") HPK today announced that, on October 10, 2022, its Board of Directors approved a quarterly dividend of $0.025 per share of common stock outstanding.
 The dividend will be paid November 23, 2022 to stockholders of record as of the close of business on November 1, 2022.

 About HighPeak Energy, Inc.